klavoie1/RandomUsernameGenerator/README.md

 ## Usage

-The program will ask for the number of usenames to generate.
+The program will ask for the number of usernames to generate.
 Example output with 4 entered:

 ```
 0: ForestSky729